moozer/ansible-generic-debian/readme.md

    manage_apt: true

-if the proxy is available, it get included in apt-conf, otherwise it is ignored
+if the proxy var is not empty, it gets included in apt.conf
    apt_proxy_url: http://configserver01:9999

    apt_default_release: jessie